 It started out as a steam plant!
 When steam went out of fashion, it was refurbished as the UCB Art Gallery, until the University’s Art Museum was completed, in 1970.
 Thereafter it was, successively, used as the bike bureau of the campus police; a facility for storing used furniture; and a campus stationery store.
 The music department currently is raising money to renovate this venerable brownstone for use as a concert and performance facility.
 We can but congratulate this decision to save an enticing jewel in the jungle.

 It took the more sedate pace of mature age to observe that the wall there was adorned with two memorable mosaics, almost Byzantine in their splendor, albeit with distinctly modern motives.
 These two images bear beautiful witness to the depressed times of the ‘thirties, when America rose to the task and introduced a series of policies to wrench the country out of its misery, with activities organized by the Works Project Authority (WPA) within the New Deal.
+The work was done in 1936, by the two female artists Helen Bruton and Florence Swift.
 Are we doing as well in present times of crisis, when organizing public projects?

 You may have noticed that my blog is sorely missing pictures of campus sculptures, although many a statue is adorning this place of academic virtue.
 There is a reason for this: who would be interested, on our old continent, in the quixotic statues of academic athletes and coaches, that abound around the halls and glades, bearing witness to the typical American symbiosis of sports and academics?
 Our interest remains firmly focused on more traditional esthetics, preferably in the form of enticing young females!